Engee documentation

 No

-# Specify noise type — noise type
+# Specify noise type — type of noise

 noise-temperature | NF | noise-factor